trevordbunch/cis411_lab1_CI/labreports/LAB_alecclyde.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?
+This file tells CircleCI how to configure their processes to work with our project.
+It can also store network preferences that allow the connection to happen because both programs are on the same page when it comes to settings.
+A .yml file is in a language that is easy to translate to other languages.

 - What do the various sections on the config file do?
+   Orbs: "Reusable snippets of code that help automate processes
+   Workflows:
+   Jobs:

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?